-Cap on grocery spending
+Cap on grocery rewards

 Earning Points & Rewards

 Superstores and warehouse clubs that sell groceries and gas will not qualify for bonus rewards in the supermarket and gas station categories.
-If you do most of your grocery and gas spending with merchants like that, this isn’t the card for you.

 How to Get the Most Out of This Card